Flat Holography & Holographic Renormalization: Scalar Field: Interactions

 \section{Interactions}

-To extend our construction to compute higher--point functions, we need to consider bulk interacting fields.
-In this section we propose a computation of a Carrollian three--point function at tree--level using a bulk self--interacting scalar field with potential
+To extend our construction to compute higher-point functions, we need to consider bulk interacting fields.
+In this section we propose a computation of a Carrollian three-point function at tree-level using a bulk self-interacting scalar field with potential

 According to the general dictionary, we propose that

 where $\Pi^{\mathrm{sub}}$ is the subtracted canonical momentum of the interacting theory and $\phi_s$ is the appropriate source for the interacting theory.